Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Chios Mastiha and Chocolate.

 If you arrive in Athens with an Aegean Airlines Business Class flight, you will, of course, be among the first to disembark.
-Also, if you have to reach the terminal using a bus, the Business Class passengers will embark on a separate one.
+Also, if you have to reach the terminal by bus, Business Class passengers will board a separate bus.
 Therefore, you will reach the terminal faster and be there on time to pick up your luggage.

 A short note on my journeys with Aegean Airlines